amazing-jay/active_facet/README.md

-# ActiveFacets
+# ActiveFacet

-ActiveFacets is a Rails plugin that enables custom as_json serialization intended for APIs.
+ActiveFacet is a Rails plugin that enables custom as_json serialization intended for APIs.
 It is designed for speed, and is magnitudes of order faster than jbuilder.

 The framework supports:
 * fields - define the fields you want to serialize, by resource type